-Negligence: Four elements of negligence must be met for liability to be established: 1) existence of duty of reasonable care; 2) breach of duty; 3) the breach of duty was the proximate (legal) cause of harm; and 4) the victim sustained harm (injury or property damage).
+Negligence: Four elements of negligence must be met for liability to be established: 1.
+Existence of Duty of Reasonable Care; 2.
+Breach of Duty; 3.
+The Breach of Duty was the proximate (legal) cause of harm; and 4.
+The victim sustained harm (injury or property damage).

 Payment for Use: Most recreational use statutes do not protect landowners from liability if the landowner opened up his or her land in exchange for payment.
-Whether or not a payment for use was made seems a relatively simple question: however, the issue arises in litigation and the results vary from state to state.
+Whether or not a payment for use was made seems a relatively simple question, however, the issue does arise in litigation and the results vary greatly from state to state.

-Recreational Purpose/Recreational Use: Definitions usually include a list of activities such as hiking, swimming, fishing, pleasure driving, nature study, etc. The phrase "includes, but is not limited to" may appear to prevent an overly narrow interpretation of the phrase 'recreational use.'
+Recreational Purpose/Recreational Use: Definitions usually include a list of activities such as hiking, swimming, fishing, pleasure driving, nature study, etc. The phrase "includes, but is not limited to" also appears in order to prevent a narrow interpretation of what constitutes a 'recreational use.'